 6.6 Partner with the Koorie Youth Council, in consultation with the First People’s Assembly of Victoria and other relevant Aboriginal organisations, to develop a Victorian Aboriginal youth engagement framework led by Aboriginal young people that embeds the principles of self-determination.

-6.7 Partner with young people to review the Victorian Government’s and social media channels to improve communication with young people and provide a one-stop-shop for young people to get information about services and supports.
+6.7 Partner with young people to review the Victorian Government’s Youth Central website and social media channels to improve communication with young people and provide a one-stop-shop for young people to get information about services and supports.

 6.8 Promote increased youth sector collaboration by: